UniBitX/unibitx-web-wallet/README.md

-# TurtleFannyPack
+# UniBitX Web Wallet

 ## Development server

-Install nvm via `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash` export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"
+Install nvm via `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash`

+export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm

 Then use nvm to install node via `nvm install 12`

 Tell nvm to use the version of node we just installed with `nvm use 12`

 Then finally install Angular with this command `npm install -g @angular/cli`

 Now your ready to type `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build